 For the prosecutor of Colmar, the city closest to the hotel, Anthony Bourdain’s cause of death was clear from the very beginning.
 “We have no reason to suspect foul play,” said Christian de Rocquigny.
 That said, it wasn’t immediately clear whether drugs played a role in the suicide.

-But a couple of weeks later, Bourdain’s toxicology report showed no trace of any narcotics and only a trace of a non-narcotic medication.
-Experts noted that his suicide appeared to be an “impulsive act.”
+But a couple of weeks later, the toxicology report showed no trace of any narcotics and only a trace of a non-narcotic medication.
+Experts noted that Anthony Bourdain’s suicide appeared to be an “impulsive act.”

 The Aftermath Of A Legendary Chef’s Demise